gelleson/proxy/README.md

 # Proxy

-It is simple proxy to work tcp connection
+It is simple proxy to work with tcp connection

 - [x] HTTP
 - [ ] TCP